 Overall, medical management does not differ for other causes of intracerebral hemorrhage - please see the article on intracerebral hemorrhage for further discussion 11.

-In contrast to other intracerebral hemorrhages, neurosurgical intervention is more common in cerebellar hemorrhages.
+In contrast to management of intracerebral hemorrhages in other locations, neurosurgical intervention is more common in cerebellar hemorrhages.
 Cerebellar hemorrhages are often complicated by hydrocephalus, brainstem compression, and/or cerebellar herniation, and thus surgical hematoma evacuation via craniotomy +/- extraventricular drain (if needed for hydrocephalus) is often recommended despite the absence of high-level evidence 11.
 These interventions are thought to reduce mortality compared to non-surgical treatment although may not improve functional outcomes 8,11.
 Indications for evacuation include 8,11: